Dallas: Transit systems

 The Orange Line initially operated as a peak-service line providing extra capacity on portions of the Green and Red Lines (Bachman Station on the Green Line, through the Downtown transit mall, to Parker Road Station on the Red Line making a "U"-shape).
 However, the first stage of the Orange Line opened on December 6, 2010, extending its west end from Bachman to Belt Line Station in Irving.
 The second and final phase opened in August 2014 and provided DFW Airport with rail service.
-DFW Airport Station is the terminus for the Orange Line and connects Skylink.
+DFW Airport Terminal A station is the terminus for the Orange Line and connects Skylink.

 This provides passengers the convenience of disembarking the DART rail, proceeding to security check-in and immediately boarding Skylink to be quickly transported to their desired terminal.
 The Blue Line has also been extended by 4.5 mi to serve Rowlett at the Rowlett Park & Ride facility.

 In August 2009, the Regional Transportation Council agreed to seek $96 million in federal stimulus dollars for a trolley project in Dallas and Fort Worth.
 The Oak Cliff Transit Authority took the lead with leaders envisioning a streetcar line that would link Union Station and the Dallas Convention Center in Downtown to Oak Cliff, Methodist Medical Center, and the Bishop Arts District via the Houston Street Viaduct.

 Dallas was awarded a $23 million TIGER grant towards the $58 million Dallas Streetcar Project in February 2010.

 In addition to light rail, Amtrak's Texas Eagle also serves Union Station, providing daily service east to Chicago and west to San Antonio, and thrice-weekly service west to Los Angeles.
 The Trinity Rail Express terminates at Union Station and T&P Station.